amritanshu-pandey/amritanshu.in/content/about.md

 I am a Python developer with deep interest in creating CI/CD and other Devops tooling.

-I currently live in Sydney and work as a Release engineer at my day job.
+I currently live in Sydney and work as a Devops engineer at my day job.
 By the evening and on weekends I could mostly be found either working on my various side projects or tinkering with my home lab or cloud with view of honing my devops skills.

 I intend to write about my various tech related experiences and new learnings on this blog.